TGenNorth/arizona-covid-19/narratives/arizona-covid-19.md

 affiliations: "ACGU, TGen"
 date: "2020 Sep 14"
 dataset: "https://nextstrain.org/community/tgennorth/arizona-covid-19/7-13-20?d=map"
-abstract: "Faculty at the Translational Genomics Research Institute (TGen), an affiliate of City of Hope, Northern Arizona University (NAU), University of Arizona (UArizona) and Arizona State University (ASU) launched the Arizona COVID Genomics Union (ACGU) to collaboratively track SARS-CoV-2, and examine how it evolves and how it spreads into, within and out of Arizona.
+abstract: "The Translational Genomics Research Institute (TGen), an affiliate of City of Hope, Northern Arizona University (NAU), University of Arizona (UArizona) and Arizona State University (ASU) launched the Arizona COVID Genomics Union (ACGU) to collaboratively track SARS-CoV-2, and examine how it evolves and how it spreads into, within and out of Arizona.

-The ACGU uses state-of-the-art sequencers, custom computational analysis workflows, and supercomputers to determine the sequence of the virus’s RNA genome and reconstruct its evolutionary history with phylogenetics, to track its movements.
 TGen has so far sequenced SARS-CoV-2 genomes from over 3,000 COVID-19 positive samples for the ACGU, and additional sequencing was performed at ASU and UArizona, from among the more than 200,000 positive cases in Arizona, making it one of the most robust such efforts in the nation.
 ACGU receives Arizona samples collected by state, county, tribal and private healthcare systems.
+The ACGU uses state-of-the-art sequencers, custom computational analysis workflows, and supercomputers to determine the sequence of the virus’s RNA genome and reconstruct its evolutionary history with phylogenetics, to track its movements.

 ACGU scientists take advantage of small changes or mutations in the virus’ genome, which naturally occur over time as the virus reproduces, to track the spread of the virus.
-By comparing mutations observed in Arizona to those present in strains circulating across the globe, they can determine when and from where the virus was introduced to Arizona, and comparing strains within Arizona they can map its spread within and among Arizona’s communities."
+By comparing mutations observed in Arizona to those present in strains circulating across the globe, they can determine when and from where the virus was introduced to Arizona, and comparing strains within Arizona they can map its spread within and among Arizona’s communities"
 ---

 # [SARS-CoV-2 in Arizona](https://nextstrain.org/community/tgennorth/arizona-covid-19/gst)